 Hello.
-My name is Rajee Harris, and I am currently a 3L in my last semester of the joint JD/MBA program
+My name is Rajee Harris, and I just finished my last semester of the joint JD/MBA program

 here at Drake University Law School.
 I spent the majority of my childhood years growing up in the northern Chicago suburb of Vernon Hills, Illinois.
 I actually obtained my Bachelor’s Degree here at Drake University as well.
 As an undergrad, I was a member of the Varsity Football team and participated in numerous university and team sponsored community service activities such as helping with the Special Olympics, reading to elementary school students in the area and making visits to Blank Children’s Hospital.